Rebellion (Lies): Appearances

 The song was featured on a season 5 episode of the television series Six Feet Under.

 This song was originally intended to be used during the closing scene of the pilot for the television series The Black Donnellys, but the band refused to grant the rights for its use.
 Snow Patrol's "Open Your Eyes" was used instead.

 In 2006, the song was featured in a commercial promoting Bono's Product Red campaign.

+Since 2008, the song has been used as opening theme for the Italian talkshow "Otto e mezzo" on La7 network.

 In 2011, filmmaker Matthew Wisniewski set his footage of the Wisconsin Uprising to the song.